 While athletes are at greater risk, anyone can develop a meniscus tear, which is a very common knee injury.
-Board-certified orthopedic surgeons Edmond Cleeman, MD, and Craig Dushey, MD, at Manhattan Orthopedics, with locations in Midtown West Manhattan and Astoria in New York, specializes in meniscus tears and provides arthroscopic surgery treatment focused on rapid recovery.
+Board-certified orthopedic surgeons Edmond Cleeman, MD, and Craig Dushey, MD, at Manhattan Orthopedics, with locations in Midtown West Manhattan, Brooklyn and Astoria in New York, specializes in meniscus tears and provides arthroscopic surgery treatment focused on rapid recovery.
 For expert management of your meniscus tear, call your nearest New York City office today or book an appointment online.

 The meniscus is a wedge-shaped piece of cartilage that separates your shinbone and thighbone at your knee.
 The meniscus is rubbery and strong and acts as a cushion and shock absorber between the two bones.

 Meniscus tears refer to tearing of the tough cartilage.
 Your meniscus can tear in different ways, and Dr. Cleeman and Dr. Dushey classify your tear based on how it looks and where your tear is located.

 Athletes are prone to meniscus tears, especially when engaged in activities that require squatting.
 A wrong twist of the knee or a hard tackle can also lead to meniscus tears.

 You are also at risk of meniscus tears as you get older due to the degenerative changes that occur to the meniscus over time, making it thinner and more susceptible to tearing.

 Dr. Cleeman and Dr. Dushey perform a comprehensive examination to diagnose meniscus tears.
 Your evaluation may include a review of your symptoms and a physical examination of your knee, including the McMurray test.